Congratulations on making the decision to join the Suffolk community. We are here to help you make your first year in

 Student Orientation Program (Required)

-All full-time, undergraduate, degree-seeking students must participate in an orientation session before starting at Suffolk.
-Once you have paid your admission deposit, you may register for orientation.
+All full-time degree-seeking undergraduate students must participate in an orientation session before starting at Suffolk.
+Once you have paid your enrollment deposit, you may register for orientation.
 First year student orientation occurs over two days.
 Orientation for students beginning in the fall semester will take place in June (with students required to stay overnight in a residence hall) and in January for those beginning in the spring semester (housing only available to residential students).
 Students with possible schedule conflicts should contact Orientation & New Student Programs.

 The cost of the orientation program is included in the new student fee on your tuition bill.